The Genetic Circuit Board of your Brain

 There are two types of stress: eustress and distress,

-Most of us know that distress is a negative feeling characterized by extreme sorrow, sadness, and pain - the bad kind of stress.
+Most of us know that distress is a negative feeling characterized by extreme sorrow, sadness, and pain - bad stress.

 Eustress is a positive form of stress that produces positive feelings of excitement, fulfillment, meaning, satisfaction, and well-being.